Tyler-Barsby/coding-fundamentals/README.md

 - Counts specific occurrences within a defined age range.

 - ### Potential Improvements:
-    - Implement the proportion calculation to show the percentage of the specific age group
     - Use list comprehensions for more concise filtering and modification
     - Use in-place sorting (ages.sort()) to modify the original list directly